WebDaD/amelie/README.md

 1. Behaves like a Logger Server, but sends something (email, file, ftp) with the info
 2. Watches for something and behaves like a client

+## Monitors
+Allow users to see changes in logs.
+This can be using sockets or creating an rss-feed.
+Monitors are standalone and use existing API-Servers.

 ## Stats
 Stats-Clients are special, as there are no limitations to them.
 Just be sure not to overload the servers you perform stats against...